tuxedocurly/wledger/docs/index.md

 # Welcome to WLEDger

-This site is the official user guide for the WLED Inventory Manager, a tool for managing electronic parts inventory with visual location tracking.
+This site is the official user guide for the WLEDger Inventory Manager, a tool for managing hobby parts inventory with visual location tracking.

 This documentation is broken into three parts: